 Organization: The Environmental Protection Agency is designated as the lead agency for this effort.
-Other participating departments and agencies include ERDA, GSA, USDA, DUT, DOI, and Department of Defense components.
-A member of the Council Secretariat will be designated as ligison to the Task Force.
+Other participating departments and agencies include ERDA, GSA, USDA, DOT, DOI, and Department of Defense components.
+A member of the Council Secretariat will be designated as liaison to the Task Force.

-While the main Task Force will continue to consist of some 125 designated representatives of local facilities for a large number of Federal agencies, its actions are to be carried out primarily by an Executive Steering Committee of approximately 15 members and by sub-committees.
-The Task Force as a whole shall meet at appropriate intervals, but not less than annually.
-The Executive Steering Committee will meet as often as necessary to conduct the interim business of the Task Force.
+While the main Task Force will continue to consist of some 125 designated representatives of local facilities for a large number of Federal agencies, its actions necessary to conduct the interim business of the Task Force.